 Varun Das

-As one talks of Bengalis, their perpetual craving for maach (fish) and bhat (rice) are central to the mind.
+As one talks of Bengalis, their perpetual craving for maach (fish) and bhat (rice) is central to the mind.
 Bengalis are recognized to take pleasure in gastronomic delights regularly.
-In contrast to the famous perception, however, their love of food goes beyond their most desirable dishes, like the oily Hilsa fish or milk-made Sandesh chocolates, which are somewhat symbolic in their way of life.
+In contrast to the famous perception, however, their love of food goes beyond their most desirable dishes, like the oily Hilsa fish or milk-made Sandesh chocolates, which symbolize their way of life.
 In reality, Bengali families generally experience an array of traditional cuisines, which are humanly impossible now not to drool over.

 Chef speak

 “A normal Bengali meal might consist of bhaat (rice) and jhol (curry).
 Curry, blended with steamed rice, makes for a simple but delicious meal”, opines Rohit Banerjee, a Chandigarh-primarily based chef, in the beginning, hailing from West Bengal.
 “A few ‘bhajan generally accompanies traditional Bengali meals.
 The phrase ‘bhajan stands for ‘fried’.
-Fried brinjal (begun bhaja), fried potatoes (aloo bhaja), fried fish (match bhajan), to name a few of them.
-Traditionally, Bengalis mash the ‘bhajan with rice and curry because it enhances the flavor.”
-Signature dishes of cuisine are shukto, macher paturi, lobongo Latika, and Mughlai paratha:
+Fried brinjal (begun bhaja), fried potatoes (aloo bhaja), and fried fish (match bhajan), to name a few of them.
+Traditionally, Bengalis mash the ‘bhajan with rice and curry to enhance the flavor.”
+Signature dishes of cuisine are shukto, macher paturi, bongo Latika, and Mughlai paratha:

 Shukto: